AussieKing/BeerAPI/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-An API implementation of CRUD operations using C#.
+An API implementation of CRUD operations using C# in a SQL Server environment.

 ## Table of Contents